somacruzer/handcrafted-persona-engine-Soma/README.md

         3.  **Important:** During installation, ensure you check the option to **"Add espeak-ng to the system PATH"**.
 This is the easiest way.
         4.  *Alternatively*, if you don't add it to PATH, you *must* manually specify the full path to `espeak-ng.dll` (or equivalent library file for your OS) in the `Tts.EspeakPath` setting within `appsettings.json`.

-### 3. ❗ Essential Models & Resources (Download Separately - Whisper Only!) ❗
+### 4. ❗ Essential Models & Resources (Download Separately - Whisper Only!) ❗

-The pre-built releases include almost everything you need, including TTS resources, VAD model, and even a free demo Live2D model to get you started quickly.
+The pre-built releases include almost everything you need, including TTS resources, VAD model, a demo Live2D model, and personality templates to get you started quickly.

 However, the **Whisper ASR models are large and must be downloaded separately.**